mermaid-js/mermaid/docs/mermaidAPI.md

 theme , the CSS style sheet

-**theme** - Choose one of the built-in themes: default, forest, dark or neutral.
+**theme** - Choose one of the built-in themes:
+- default
+- forest
+- dark
+- neutral

 To disable any pre-defined mermaid theme, use "null".

 **themeCSS** - Use your own CSS.
 This overrides **theme**.

     "theme": "forest",